Witness accuses Sandusky of sex abuse as trial opens

 Putting up pictures of eight of the 10 alleged victims on a courtroom screen, while occasionally jabbing a finger toward Sandusky, McGettigan told jurors that eight had remained silent until now out of humiliation, fear and shame.

-As the prosecutor spoke, the white-haired Sandusky, wearing a gray suit, sat silently, hunched forward with his back to the packed courtroom, as ceiling fans whirled overhead.
-Sandusky closely followed the proceedings throughout the day and occasionally spoke with his lawyers.
+As the prosecutor spoke, the white-haired Sandusky sat silently, hunched forward with his back to the packed courtroom, as ceiling fans whirled overhead.

+Rominger said he believed the prosecution planned to use the notes attributed to Sandusky to try to show he was grooming his victims for abuse.

+“The goal of a person suffering this (histrionic personality) disorder in writing those letters would not necessarily be to groom or sexually consummate a relationship in a criminal manner, but rather to satisfy the needs of a psyche belabored by the needs of the disorder,” Rominger said in the motion.

 Amendola indicated Sandusky could take the witness stand, telling jurors that the former coach would tell them about his youth and how taking showers with other people had been common for people of his generation growing up in Washington, Pennsylvania.